chunhualiao/chunhualiao.github.io/cmauabihg000709i80ry53cpi.md

 ### **❌ 3.
 Entry Barriers Prevent New Supply**

 * New hospitals or clinics often require government approval via **Certificate of Need (CON)** laws — anti-competitive relics that **protect incumbents**.
+Critics-including the U.S. Department of Justice and Federal Trade Commission-argue that CON laws create barriers to entry, protect incumbent providers, stifle innovation, and limit consumer choice.
+Incumbent providers can often participate in the CON process and object to new entrants, which can delay or block competition and maintain local monopolies.

+* Medical residency slots are capped by federal funding, **artificially limiting physician supply** despite demand.
+The cap was established by Congress in 1997, effectively freezing the number of Medicare-funded residency positions at that time.
+Since then, only small, incremental increases have been approved, such as the addition of 1,000 new slots in recent years, distributed at a rate of no more than 200 per year.
+This cap means that even as medical school enrollment has increased, the number of residency positions has not kept pace, leaving some medical graduates unable to complete the required training to become practicing physicians.
+As a result, the supply of new doctors entering the workforce is constrained by federal funding limits, not by the actual demand for physicians or the capacity of medical schools to produce graduates.

 * State-by-state **medical licensing** restricts skilled providers (like nurse practitioners) from practicing to their full training.

-* Medical residency slots are capped by federal funding, **artificially limiting physician supply** despite demand.
+California, for example, is a restricted practice state, meaning NPs there cannot practice to their full training without physician oversight.
+These state-by-state variations mean that many NPs face legal barriers that prevent them from delivering care at the level they are trained for, particularly in states with reduced or restricted practice environments

 🧠 **Market theory insight**: Supply is artificially constrained — **entry barriers destroy competition**.